R&D Centre for Low-Cost Plasma and Nanotechnology Surface Modifications - CEPLANT

 “CEPLANT is a leading European R&D institution in the field of in-line plasma surface treatments and partner of SMEs and global international companies and universities for innovations and technologies.”Prof. Mirko Černák, CEPLANT Director

-The R&D centre CEPLANT was established in December 2010 at the Department of Physical Electronic, Masaryk University in Brno and the centre was built on a tradition of applied plasma physics research at the Department lasting for more than 50 years, which resulted in several innovations successfully transferred into the industry.
+The R&D centre CEPLANT was established in December 2010 at the Department of Physical Electronics, Masaryk University in Brno and the centre was built on a tradition of applied plasma physics research at the Department lasting for more than 50 years, which resulted in several innovations successfully transferred into the industry.

-The CEPLANT infrastructure was built thanks to the Operational Programme Research and Development for Innovations by the European Regional Development Fund and Czech state budget during years 2010-2014 (total budget was 8,5 Mio EUR).
+The CEPLANT infrastructure was built thanks to the Operational Programme Research and Development for Innovations by the European Regional Development Fund and Czech state budget during years 2010-2014 (the total budget was 8,5 Mio EUR).
 Since 2015, CEPLANT has been partially financed from the National programme of Sustainability from the Czech state budget and other national or international funding schemes.
 Thanks to the international orientation of CEPLANT, the international funds are gradually increasing within last years.

-- Prof. Černák and the CEPLANT team were awarded from Central European Initiative in the program From the research to the enterprise.
+- Prof. Černák and the CEPLANT team were awarded from the Central European Initiative in the program From the research to the enterprise.